 In the Computational Systems Neuroscience group we investigate information processing in nervous systems of different animal models.
 In an interdisciplinary team we combine theoretical and experimental approaches with the ultimate goal to formulate valid theories and testable model hypotheses.

-We are part of:
+We are member of:

-Center for Data and Simulation Science
+- Center for Data and Simulation Science (UoC)

-Competence Area III (University of Cologne)
+- Competence Area III (UoC)